 Whiskey comes out of the barrel at a very high strength, often called “cask strength,” which can be upwards of 120 proof or more.
 While some enthusiasts enjoy whiskey at this intensity, most spirits are diluted before bottling to make them more approachable.
 This process is called proofing, and it simply involves adding purified water to bring the whiskey down to its final bottling strength.
 To be labeled as bourbon or Tennessee whiskey, the spirit must be bottled at a minimum of 80 proof (40% alcohol by volume).
 Many premium whiskeys are bottled at a slightly higher proof, like 90 or 100, to retain more of the concentrated flavors developed during aging.

-Charcoal Filtering: The Defining Step
+Charcoal Filtering: The Defining Difference

 This is the one step that truly and legally separates Tennessee whiskey from bourbon.
 Before the un-aged spirit goes into the barrel, Tennessee whiskey must undergo a filtration process known as the Lincoln County Process.
 This involves slowly dripping the “white dog” through large vats packed with several feet of sugar maple charcoal.
 This extra step is a form of charcoal mellowing that smooths out the spirit, removing some of the harsher congeners and oils before the aging process even begins.
 Bourbon does not have this requirement and typically goes straight from the still into the barrel.
 This pre-aging filtration is what gives Tennessee whiskey its famously smooth and mellow character.